 Oh, this is a mat, on which you place below a sleeping bag or camping mattress (or both) for extra comfort.
 The mat provides padding, comfort, and insulation.
 Camping in cold places or surfaces can be excruciating especially if you don’t have the right insulation.
 Thus, you need to have the best sleeping pad for the most fantastic experience.

-Buying the Best Sleeping Pad
+Best Sleeping Pad Buying Guide

 Purchasing a product means you need it.
 And that should always be the guiding factor.
 Anytime, look for the camping mats that serve your purpose.
 The rule of the thumb is to prioritize your needs.